naparuba/tanuki-www/content/pages/docs/guides/outage.md

 it will not work in most cases.
 Do not worry if the leave exits with an error, since the cluster is in an unhealthy state.

-The next step is to go to the `-data-dir` of each Consul server.
+The next step is to go to the `-data-dir` of each XXX server.
 Inside that directory, there will be a `raft/` sub-directory.
 We need to edit the `raft/peers.json` file.
 It should be something like: